-- Within the EU, vehicles not requiring licenses are limited to 6 kph (about 4 mph).
-Damages caused by mobility devices within this speed range are usually covered by personal liability insurance.
-While other countries may be less restrictive, this sensible approach to speed allows the scooter to be used in all areas that walking traffic is present.
+While other countries may be less restrictive, this sensible approach to speed allows the scooter to be used in all pedestrian-accessible areas.

 The vast majority of mobility scooter users has some form of walking disability.
-Given that the average person’s walking speed is around 2 to 3 mph, a rider of a 4 mph mobility scooter already has a noticeable advantage despite his or her disability, but without any undue risk.
-This is really a primary objective.
+Based on an average person’s walking speed of around 2 to 3 mph, a rider of a 4.5 mph mobility scooter already has a noticeable advantage, despite his or her disability, but without any undue risk, and that is really a primary objective.

-Of course, we are aware that some of our customers want a different top speed (often even lower), and that is why we can offer 4 different top-speed settings – (approximate depending on rider weight):
+Of course, we are aware that some of our customers want a different (often lower) top speed and that is why we can offer different top-speed settings:

-For speed adjustments on TravelScoot ™ scooters sold within the EU, we require the customer to sign a waiver declaring that they were informed that the higher speed increases risks for the rider as well as bystanders, and usage is permitted on private property only.
+For top-speed increases beyond the standard setting on TravelScoots scooters sold within the EU we require the customer to sign a waiver declaring that they were informed that the higher speed increases risks for the rider as well as bystanders, and use is permitted on private property only.

-It is most practical to have this adjustment made at the time of purchase, or during servicing or repair at our facility, and is usually free of charge.
+It is most practical to have this adjustment made at the time of purchase, or during servicing or repair at our facility.

 If the customer wishes to have this done on their scooter outside of these opportunities, they can ship their frame (no battery or seat etc.) to us, or, if they are mechanically inclined, remove the controller, mail in for speed adjustment, and reinstall.
-In both cases shipping costs will occur.Watch the video
+In this case there will be shipping costs.

 *Hardy Huber, the inventor of the TravelScoot ™, is a former pilot and sky diver.
 So, it is safe to assume that he is quite excited for speed and he does not have any physical or cognitive problem with a higher speed.